Jubayed-A/E-Commerce-App/README.md

-- this is the project for DevsStrem Limited for e-commerce
+- this is the project for portfolio for e-commerce
 - we do this in this project for testing the project and implement in the real project